andrewhwaller/jesus-law-session-4/slides.md

 * Further, m.
 Kelim 1:7 describes "walled cities" as subject to exclusion for those with *lepra* and corpses, but this would have been specific to specific cities that had walls prior to the conquest.
 * None of these situations apply to Jesus's interactions with lepers.
 -->

 ---
+layout: default
+---

+# Five common (and incorrect!) assertions about lepers
+* Leprosy (modern-day *Hansen's disease*) was an incurable and severely disfiguring disease.
+    * No. *Lepra* refers to non-fatal skin conditions.
+* Leprosy was contagious and so contact with others was forbidden.
+    * No. It is not a sin to become ritually impure through contact with *lepra*.
+* Lepers were banished from public life and were forced to live outside cities and towns.
+    * No. For many first century Jews, “the camp” refers to Jerusalem.
+* Lepers could not participate in worship or religious life.
+    * No. Contact with the temple was forbidden, but synagogues are not holy spaces.
+* Exclusion was permanent unless certified by a priest.
+    * No. Again, Jerusalem is primarily in view re: exclusion.

+---
 layout: quote